Western New York Karate Center

 WEAKNESS – They are likely to be narrow in their awareness of the environment, have single-minded and simplistic attacks, and little to no sense of a need for defensive actions and will respond simply with standard reflexes.

 STRATEGY – Unlike any other opponent, their attack is completely impulsive and can sometimes be stopped simply by yelling, “stop!”
 Your defensive actions need only stun or immobilize them long enough for them to hear you tell them to stop.
-Thus, joint locks or grappling techniques will be most useful.
+Thus, joint locks or grappling techniques will be most useful. - Agitated – this is someone who is significantly upset, often by jealousy related to an anticipated loss of a relationship but could also motivated by a sense that their life or livelihood is under significant threat.

 STRENGTH – This person has a single-minded sense of purpose that is motivated by a sense of self-preservation.
 They will not stop until they feel they have been defeated; that they are no longer capable of “defending” what is theirs.